-- 2.1 Wilberforce College shall take such steps as are reasonably practicable to ensure that freedom of speech and expression within the law is secured for every person to whom this Code's rights apply. - 2.2 Every person to whom this Code's obligations apply shall assist Wilberforce College in upholding this Code of Practice. - 2.3 Wilberforce College will not suppress freedom of speech and expression, however abhorrent certain expressions may be to the majority of the members of Wilberforce College, provided that: - 2.3.1 such speech and expressions do not go beyond the articulation of points of view, are within the law and do not constitute incitement to riot, insurrection, racial hatred, religious hatred, sexual harassment or other activities which are likely to cause a breach of the peace or public disorder, significantly increase the risk of an individual being drawn into terrorism or otherwise be unlawful; and - 2.3.2 by allowing such views to be expressed, and by allowing the activity to take place in the format proposed Wilberforce College would not be failing in its wider legal duties, in particular to have due regard in carrying out its functions to the need to: - eliminate discrimination, harassment, victimisation and any other conduct that is prohibited by or under the Equality Act 2010: - 2.3.2.2 advance equality of opportunity between persons who share a relevant protected characteristic and persons who do not share it; - 2.3.2.3 foster good relations between persons who share a relevant protected characteristic and persons who do not share it; and

-2.3.2.4 prevent people being drawn into terrorism.
+- 2.1 Wilberforce College shall take such steps as are reasonably practicable to ensure that freedom of speech and expression within the law is secured for every person to whom this Code's rights apply. - 2.2 Every person to whom this Code's obligations apply shall assist Wilberforce College in upholding this Code of Practice. - 2.3 Wilberforce College will not suppress freedom of speech and expression provided that: - 2.3.1 such speech and expressions do not go beyond the articulation of points of view, are within the law and do not constitute incitement to riot, insurrection, racial hatred, religious hatred, sexual harassment or other activities which are likely to cause a breach of the peace or public disorder, significantly increase the risk of an individual being drawn into terrorism or otherwise be unlawful; and - 2.3.2 by allowing such views to be expressed, and by allowing the activity to take place in the format proposed Wilberforce College would not be failing in its wider legal duties, in particular to have due regard in carrying out its functions to the need to: - 2.3.2.1 eliminate discrimination, harassment, victimisation and any other conduct that is prohibited by or under the Equality Act 2010; - 2.3.2.2 advance equality of opportunity between persons who share a relevant protected characteristic and persons who do not share it; - 2.3.2.3 foster good relations between persons who share a relevant protected characteristic and persons who do not share it; and - 2.3.2.4 prevent people being drawn into terrorism.